Guest House/Tea House

 Cultural Attractions of Everest View Trek

 Most of the population of Everest region is of the Sherpa ethnic community.
 On this account, Tibetan Buddhist culture and tradition make the cultural affluence here.
-The ancient monasteries and chortens decorated by multi-coloured prayer flags make this region more vibrant.
+The ancient monasteries and chortens decorated by multi-colored prayer flags make this region more vibrant.

 The mani walls painted with different traditional pictures of Tibetan Buddhist culture are other asset of this region.
 Almost every village; no matter big or small, houses a Buddhist shrines in it.